SharmaMania09/ToDo-SpringBoot-Application/README.md

 Step 1: Download the repository and open it in an ide such as IntelliJ or Eclipse or STS. <br/>
 Step 2: Open the pom.xml file and download the required dependencies. <br/>
-Step 3: Download MySQL Workbech 8.0+ and connect to the server <br/>
+Step 3: Download MySQL Workbech 8.0+ and connect to the server. <br/>
-Step 4: Open any browser and enter URL https://localhost:8080/ to access the home page. <br/>
+Step 4: Open any browser and enter URL https://localhost:8080/ to access the home page.
 <br/>
-#### NOTE: Click on add todo to add a new todo and also access other functionalities
+#### NOTE: Click on add todo to add a new todo and also access other functionalities.